 “A picture is worth a thousand words” is an English language-idiom.
 It refers to the notion that a complex idea can be conveyed with just a single still image or that an image of a subject conveys its meaning or essence more effectively than a description does.

 This saying was invented by an advertising executive, Fred R. Barnard.
 To promote his agency’s ads he took out an ad in Printer’s Ink in 1921 with the headline “One Look Is Worth a Thousand Words” and attributed it to an ancient Japanese philosopher.

-Your task is to create a story, a tale or a poem of any length, there is no set word count to it, of the photos – create something using your imagination and inventiveness – how do these images speak to you?
+Firstly, this is to be a daily prompt [Monday to Friday] and secondly it is not merely one photo, rather a group of photos that share a similarity to each other.
+Your task is to create a story, a tale, a poem, an opinion or observation of the photos – create something using your imagination and inventiveness – how do these images speak to you?